Dyson V11 Outsize Review

 Dyson V11 Outsize edge cleaning

-It picked up all the coffee grounds I scattered on this area and every debris that spilled into the quarter-inch crevice.
+It picked up all the coffee grounds I scattered in this area and every piece of debris that spilled into the quarter-inch crevice.

 Hair wrap test